serbulent/TrainableRepresentationAnalysis/README.md

 - The tool can be run on [Code Ocean](https://codeocean.com/capsule/858401) or be clonned from this repository which can be found in generalized_representation_benchmark directory.

-- For running this tool locally please download ['data' directory](https://drive.google.com/drive/folders/1N2TzFVSgdt2oZECmpTtpGHvJQMvza0i6?usp=sharing) and place it into the same folder in generalized_representation_benchmark directory.
+- For running this tool locally please

 - Aiming to evaluate how much each representation model captures different facets of functional information, we constructed and applied benchmark tests based on;
   - inferring semantic similarities between proteins,